davyie/spring_multimodule/docs/Docker.md

 How can we create docker image with Maven?
 - Spring boot has it built-in.
 Additionally we can also specify the image name by adding <build> tag in the parent pom file.
 We just need to create a Dockerfile in the root directory, ie, the top folder of the project.

+How is a dockerfile built?
+- The keywords:
+FROM
+WORKDIR
+COPY
+RUN
+EXPOSE
+USER
+CMD

+What does FROM do?
+- This command creates a base image which we are building our image from.

+What does WORKDIR do?
+- This specifies the working directory where files will be copied to and run from.

+What is COPY?
+- It is self-explanatory.
+It means that we copy file from host machine to image.

+What is RUN?
+- this tells the image to run a specific script or commands.
+This could be mvn clean install or npm commands.

+What is EXPOSE?
+- This exposes the port from container to outside.

+What is ENV?
+- This command tells docker to set environment variables.

+What is USER?
+- This instruction sets the default user for all subsequent instructions.

+What is CMD?
+- This is the instruction which runs once containers are create from the image.